English adverbs: Adverb vs coordinators

 The difference can also be seen in punctuation.
 In (2), unlike (1), a comma is not possible after good.

 The syntax of adverbs and adverb phrases

 Internal structure

-AdvPs are usually quite simple in their internal structure.
-The following syntax tree shows an AdvP with the adverb phrase more as modifier and a head adverb quickly.
+AdvPs are usually quite simple in their internal structures.
+The following syntax tree shows an AdvP with the adverb phrase more as modifier and the head adverb quickly.

 Adverb phrases rarely license complements as dependents, but it is possible, as in independently of the others.
 "Only adverbs with the -ly suffix license direct complements."

 Functions

 Adverb phrases function as modifier in a clause or almost any kind of phrase, with the notable exception that they do not function as attributive modifier in noun phrases.
 Individual adverbs, however, are usually not that flexible.
 For example, the adverbs straight and right characteristically function as modifier in PPs but not in AdvP (e.g., right up the tree but not *right vertically).
 Similarly, very characteristically functions as modifier in AdjPs and AdvP but not in VPs (e.g., very happy & very happily, but not *very enjoyed).
 A small number of adverbs modify whole NPs.
 These include even, only, and alone.

 AdvPs can function as complements to verbs such as treat as in they treated me kindly.